Russia extends Tajik base lease to curb militant threat

-The countries’ defense ministers signed an agreement prolonging Russia’s lease on a military base in the former Soviet republic until 2042 during a visit by President Vladimir Putin.
+The countries’ defence ministers signed an agreement prolonging Russia’s lease on a military base in the former Soviet republic until 2042 during a visit by President Vladimir Putin.

-In return, Russia will admit more Tajik laborers to earn cash crucial to the Central Asian state’s fragile economy.
+In return, Russia will admit more Tajik labourers to earn cash crucial to the Central Asian state’s fragile economy.

-Russia has chosen relatively loyal Tajikistan as its main line of defense against a new wave of radical Islamists spreading from Afghanistan, as well as drug trafficking.
+Russia has chosen relatively loyal Tajikistan as its main line of defence against a new wave of radical Islamists spreading from Afghanistan, as well as drug trafficking.

-Russia has less influence in Tajikistan’s neighbors Uzbekistan and Turkmenistan, which also border Afghanistan.
+Russia has less influence in Tajikistan’s neighbours Uzbekistan and Turkmenistan, which also border Afghanistan.

 More than 6,000 soldiers stationed across three towns in Tajikistan comprise Russia’s Base 201, the Kremlin’s biggest troop deployment abroad and a bulwark against any spillover of Islamist militancy into its post-Soviet hinterland.